roll-n-draw/roll-nft/README.md

 ## Technologies used

-Roll NFT would be implemented as NFT smart contract with mutable data and to make raffle rolls being available on different chains we will use Tableland (NFTPort).
+Roll NFT would be implemented as ERC1155 smart contract.
+Tableland will be used to reach data mutability and multi-chain presence (NFTPort).
-TheGraph would be used for detailed dashboard.
-With open possobility for Covalent being used for profile page and favorites.
+Detailed dashboard will be provided by TheGraph.
+With option for Covalent being used for profile page and favorites.
 To generate frontend would be used [Hyperdapp](https://hyperdapp.dev/).
-Valist to deliver smart contracts and frontend updates.
+Valist to deliver smart contract's and application's versions.